eficode-academy/docker-katas/labs/7-building-an-image.md

 > **Note:** The `EXPOSE` command does not actually make any ports accessible to the host!
 Instead, this requires publishing ports by means of the `-p` or `-P` flag when using `$ docker container run`.

+* `ENTRYPOINT` configures a command that will run no matter what the user specifies at runtime.

 ## Write a Dockerfile